-- the curriculum teaches students about the risks of new communications technologies, the consequences of their misuse, and how to use them safely including personal rights - all e-communications used on the school site or as part of school activities off-site are monitored - clear policies are set about the use of mobile phones at school and at other times when students and staff are under the school's authority - Internet blocking technologies are continually updated and harmful sites blocked - they work with students and parents to make sure new communications technologies are used safely, taking account of local and national guidance and good practice - security systems are in place to prevent images and information about students and staff being accessed improperly from outside school - they work with police and other partners on managing cyberbullying
+- the curriculum teaches students about the risks of new communications technologies, the consequences of their misuse, and how to use them safely including personal rights - all e-communications used on the School site or as part of School activities offsite are monitored - clear policies are set about the use of mobile phones at School (see the School Mobile Phone Policy) and at other times when students and staff are under the School's authority - filtering and monitoring systems are continually updated and harmful sites blocked - we work with students and parents to make sure new communications technologies are used safely, taking account of local and national guidance and good practice - security systems are in place to prevent images and information about students and staff being accessed improperly from outside School - they work with police and other partners on managing cyberbullying

-Cyberbullying and the law:
+Cyber-bullying and the Law:

-Education law: Bullying is never acceptable.
-The school community has a duty to protect all its members and provide a safe, healthy environment.
+Education law: bullying is never acceptable.
+The School community has a duty to protect all its members and provide a safe, healthy environment.
 A range of Education Acts and government initiatives highlight these obligations.

-- The Education and Inspections Act 2006 (EIA 2006) outlines some legal powers which relate more directly to cyberbullying.
+• The Education and Inspections Act 2006 (EIA 2006) outlines some legal powers which relate more directly to cyber-bullying.
 Head teachers have the power 'to such an extent as is reasonable' to regulate the conduct of students when they are off site.
-The EIA also provides a defence for school staff in confiscating items such as mobile phones from students. - Civil and criminal law: Although bullying is not a specific criminal offence in UK law, there are laws that can apply in terms of harassing or threatening behaviour, for example, or indeed menacing and threatening communications.
-In fact, some cyberbullying activities could be criminal offences under a range of different laws, including the Protection from Harassment Act 1997, which has both criminal and civil provision, the Malicious Communications Act 1988, section 127 of the Communications Act 2003, and the Public Order Act 1986.
+The EIA also provides a defence for School staff in confiscating items such as mobile phones from students.

+• Civil and criminal law: although bullying is not a specific criminal offence in UK law, there are laws that can apply in terms of harassing or threatening behaviour, for example, or indeed menacing and threatening communications.
+In fact, some cyber-bullying activities could be criminal offences under a range of different laws, including the Protection from Harassment Act 1997, which has both criminal and civil provision, the Malicious Communications Act 1988, section 127 of the Communications Act 2003, and the Public Order Act 1986.